MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/provide-package-details.md

 For scenarios beyond the above list of standard scenarios, customers are directed to your installer return code documentation.
 For miscellaneous install failure scenarios, you can add your custom return codes along with return code specific documentation URL that Store can point customers to.

 We highly recommend this information to be provided for EXE apps so the Store can provide tailored experience to customers.
 This will also help the Store to treat and report your app installs for EXE apps.

+After adding the package, click on Save draft.
+You will be back on Manage Packages page.
+In the List of packages, you will see your package has been added.
+After verifying that your package has been added in the List of packages, click on Save All.
+You will see a message that your package is uploading and after a successful upload, you will get a message as Saved Successfully.